 A residual death benefit of $18,000 if she uses her entire long-term care fund

 Care coordinators.
-Many clients who need care prefer to stay in their homes, but there are many challenges that come with setting up home care.
-Both traditional LTCI and linked-benefit insurance provide policyholders with care coordinators who can help facilitate this transition.
+Home care is often viewed as ideal by many clients but setting it up presents challenges.
+Both traditional long-term care insurance and linked-benefit insurance provide policyholders with care coordinators who can help facilitate this transition.
 These coordinators offer a very high-level concierge service, which can make a difficult time a little less stressful.

 Sound Financial Planning

 Ultimately, the choice to self-fund for long-term care depends on your clients’ financial situation, risk tolerance, and the level of financial protection they desire for potential long-term care needs.
 Starting the conversation as early as possible can help them make an informed choice—based on the available options—and keep their financial plan on track.